Godoy0722/ops_csv_importexport/README.md

 - Readers can access previous versions through the preprint's version history
 - The import process validates that no duplicate versions exist (same identifier + version number)
 - Versions must be imported in sequence within a single CSV file (version 1 before version 2, etc.)

+## Multi-Locale Support

+The plugin supports importing preprints with content in multiple languages.
+This allows you to provide translations of your preprints by importing the same preprint in different locales.

+### How Multi-Locale Works

+The multi-locale system uses three key fields to manage preprint translations:

+- **versionIdentifier**: Links all versions of a preprint together
+- **version**: Indicates the version number
+- **locale**: Specifies the language/locale of the content (e.g., `en`, `pt_BR`, `fr_CA`)

+When you provide multiple CSV rows with:
+- Same `versionIdentifier`
+- Same `version`
+- Different `locale`

+The system will:
+1. Detect that you're adding a translation to an existing publication
+2. Update the existing publication with the new locale data
+3. Preserve all existing data in other locales

+### Multi-Locale Management Rules

+1. **Locale Codes**:
+   - Must match locales enabled in your server settings
+   - Common examples: `en` (English), `pt_BR` (Brazilian Portuguese), `fr_CA` (Canadian French)
+   - Must be validated by the server before import

+2. **Required Fields for Multi-Locale**:
+   - First locale import (base): Requires ALL mandatory fields (`serverPath`, `locale`, `preprintTitle`, `authors`, `datePosted`)
+   - Additional locale imports: Only require `versionIdentifier`, `version`, and `locale` (you can include other fields you want to translate)
+   - Fields not provided will remain empty for that locale (they won't inherit from other locales)

+3. **Localized Fields**:
+   The following fields support multi-locale data:
+   - `preprintTitle`
+   - `preprintSubtitle`
+   - `preprintAbstract`
+   - `preprintPrefix`
+   - `coverage`
+   - `copyrightHolder`
+   - `keywords`
+   - `subjects`
+   - `categories` (category titles)
+   - Author names (`givenName`, `familyName`)
+   - Author affiliations

+4. **Non-Localized Fields**:
+   These fields are shared across all locales:
+   - `copyrightYear`
+   - `licenseUrl`
+   - `doi`
+   - `datePosted`
+   - `dateSubmitted`
+   - File attachments (galleys and supplementary files)

+### Multi-Locale Best Practices

+1. **Import Order**:
+   - Always import the primary/default locale first
+   - Then add additional locales in subsequent rows
+   - Can import all locales in a single CSV file

+2. **Consistency**:
+   - Keep `versionIdentifier` and `version` consistent across locales

+4. **Validation**:
+   - The system validates that `identifier` + `version` + `locale` is unique
+   - Duplicate combinations will be rejected with error message
+   - Check the `invalid_[filename].csv` file for any failed rows

+### Important Multi-Locale Notes

+- All locales for a version share the same publication ID
+- Readers can switch between available locales in the frontend
+- Categories can have different titles per locale
+- Author names and affiliations can be provided in multiple locales
+- Keywords and subjects are stored per locale
+- Non-localized fields (DOI, dates, etc.) remain the same across all locales
+- Files (galleys, supplementary) are shared across all locales

 ## Troubleshooting